 Teal has worked as a kindergarten and second grade teacher, as well as a literacy specialist.
 She has over eight years experience working in core knowledge schools.

-As Dean of Students, he oversees the facility to ensure it is at its best for learning.
 He believes in The Six Pillars of Character (Respect, Citizenship, Fairness, Trustworthiness, Caring, and Responsibility) and partnering with families to get students headed in the right direction while they are at school – and for the rest of their lives.
 His top priority: to make certain each of our students receive a high quality education in a positive environment.